Davis Mills Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 Recent Performances

-- Mills has racked up 642 passing yards (214.0 per game) and has a 65.6% completion percentage this year (61-of-93) while throwing three touchdowns and six interceptions over his last three games.
+- Mills has 642 passing yards (214.0 ypg) to lead Houston, completing 65.6% of his throws and collecting three touchdown passes with six interceptions over his last three games.

 Mills' Houston Teammates